top of page

 In 2021, I co-founded Yacht Club Yoga in Port Melbourne — a place where everyone’s welcome.
 We practice by the bay, breathe in the salt air, and let the sound of the masts become part of the meditation.
 It’s not about perfection or performance — it’s about community, connection, and remembering that calm is our natural state.

-Over the years I’ve trained in Yin Yoga, Traditional Chinese Medicine, Pranayama, Mindfulness, Zen Thai bodywork, and Yoga Medicine modules including Lymphatics, MFR, Yoga & Menopause, and Sequencing — guided by incredible teachers like Tiffany Cruikshank, Hugh Lee, Chris Wilson, Ryan Mannix, Becca Andrews, Bess Prescott, and Gwyn Williams.
+Over the years I’ve trained in Yin Yoga, Traditional Chinese Medicine, Pranayama, Mindfulness, Zen Thai bodywork, and Yoga Medicine modules including TCM, Lymphatics, MFR, Yoga & Menopause, Pranayama and Sequencing — guided by incredible teachers like Tiffany Cruikshank, Hugh Lee, Chris Wilson, Ryan Mannix, Becca Andrews, Bess Prescott, and Gwyn Williams.
+You can find these teachings here

 If there’s one thing I’ve learned, it’s that we’re all just finding our way home — back to the breath, back to the heart, back to that quiet place inside that already knows peace.